dvanblerkom/ece4203_lab1/README.md

 ## Setup

-The first step for this lab is to setup your environment. ***If you have not performed the steps in the [Setup](./README.md) section of the README.md for the repo, please go follow those instructions to get setup.*** Afterward, please [Clone this Repo](./README.md).
+The first step for this lab is to setup your environment.

 ## Regular Expressions  <a name="paragraph2"></a>